Ahmad-Sai/Map-Generator/README.md

 # Perlin-Noise

 This program is a simple implementation of the Perlin Noise algorithim.
-Perlin Noise is a
+The Perlin Noise algorithm is used to generate natural looking textures using noise.

 Dependencies: